ukhsa-collaboration/standards-development/docs/gds-service-standard.md

 order: 8
 ---

-# GDS service standard alignment
+# GDS Service Standard

 ## Introduction

 The [Government Digital Service (GDS) Service Standard][1] sets out what teams must do to build and run effective, user-centred digital services.
 It helps ensure services are accessible, secure and meet user needs.

 All teams **MUST** align with the [GDS Service Standard][1] when building or operating digital services.
 This includes internal tools, public-facing services and data platforms.
-The standard applies throughout the service lifecycle --- from discovery to live operation.
+The standard applies throughout the service lifecycle, from discovery to live operation.

 ## Guidance